quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 > Go is supposed to be simple

 **Don't conflate easiness, with simplicity**.
-Doing loops and copying pasting code is easy, but it's not necessairily simple.
+Doing loops and copy-pasting code is easy, but it's not necessarily simple.
 For more on simple vs easy, watch [Rich Hickey's masterpiece of a talk - Simple Made Easy](https://www.youtube.com/watch?v=SxdOUGdseq4).

 **Don't conflate unfamiliarity, with complexity**.
 Fold/reduce may initially sound scary and computer-sciencey but all it really is, is an abstraction over a very common operation.
 Taking a collection, and combining it into one item.
 When you step back, you'll realise you probably do this _a lot_.